elmish/Elmish.WPF/README.md

 Sure!
 Just use `Binding.subModelWin`.
 It works like `Binding.subModel`, but has a `WindowState` wrapper around the returned model to control whether the window is closed, hidden, or visible.
 You can use both modal and non-modal windows/dialogs, and everything is a part of the Elmish core loop.
 Check out the [NewWindow sample](https://github.com/elmish/Elmish.WPF/tree/master/src/Samples).

+Note that if you use `App.xaml` startup, you may want to set `ShutdownMode="OnMainWindowClose"` in `App.xaml` if that’s the desired behavior.

 #### How can I use Save File / Open File dialogs?

 There’s a few things to remember regarding opening on the UI thread and not blocking the Elmish dispatch loop.
 Check out the [FileDialogs sample](https://github.com/elmish/Elmish.WPF/tree/master/src/Samples).
 In short, write a function like below, and call it using `Cmd.OfAsync`.